Capital of Gilgit-Baltistan, Pakistan

-Gilgit is the capital city of the Gilgit-Baltistan, Pakistan, and is one of the two major hubs in the Northern Areas for mountaineering expeditions to the Karakoram and other the peaks in the Himalayas; the other hub being Skardu.
+Gilgit is one of the two major hubs in the Northern Areas for mountaineering expeditions to the Karakoram and other the peaks in the Himalayas; the other hub being Skardu.
 Gilgit has an area of 38,000 square kilometres (14,700 sq mi) and stands in the foothills of the Karakoram Mountains with an average altitude of 1,500 metres (4,900 ft).
 It is drained by the Indus River, which rises in the neighbouring regions of Ladakh and Baltistan.

 The famous Karakoram Highway crosses Hunza, connecting Pakistan to China via the Khunjerab Pass.
 Travelling up the valley from the south, Hunza is the land to the left, and the former state of Nagar towards the right of Hunza River.
 Regular bus and van services operate between Gilgit and Central Hunza (Ganish Village, Aliabad and Karimabad) and also between Gilgit and Sost Gojal.
 PTDC Office at Gilgit, Sost, and Islamabad arrange tours and transport for visitors.